conda/conda/docs/source/build_tutorials/app.rst

 If rodeo starts correctly then you may have to remove your ``.anaconda/navigator`` directory and restart Navigator.

-On Windows, Linux and Mac this directory in your Home directory.
+On Windows, OS X, and Linux this directory is in your Home directory.